georgeslabreche/opssat-orbitai/Mochi/README.md

 - **analyze.py**: Calculates classification metrics based on logged inference results in the inference.csv file.
 - **benchmark.sh**: Trains all models with a given number of epochs and calculates their classification metrics after each training epoch.

-Instructions on how to use this scripts are commended in their source file.
+Instructions on how to use this scripts are commented in their source file.

 ## MochiMochi
 Some example training datasets are taken from: